nylas-samples/node-delete-email/readme.md

-# node-starter-repo
+# node-delete-email

-This sample repo will show you how to easily to get started with the Nylas Node.js SDK.
+This sample repo will show you how to easily delete an email with the Nylas Node.js SDK.

 ## Setup